-By always putting the customer's interests in the first place, the Company strictly complies with the Law of the PRC on the Protection of Consumer Rights and Interests (中華人民共和國消費者權益保護法) and the Anti-unfair Competition Law of the PRC (中華人民共和國反不正當競爭法) and other relevant laws and regulations, so as to safeguard the legitimate rights and interests of customers, such as the right to know and the right to choose.
-The Company publicly discloses information about its products, supervisory authorities, etc., and explicitly agrees on the structure of the transaction in the contract and reminds the customers.
-The Company maintains positive and efficient communication with customers and constantly strengthens risk management transactions for customers to improves their risk prevention awareness and risk prevention ability.
-Product risk disclosure is made at the Company's official website, business premise and contract signing.
-We served a total of 584 customers and no customer filed any complaint in 2023.
+The Company adheres to being customer-oriented, and strictly complies with the Law of the PRC on the Protection of Consumer Rights and Interests (中華人民共和國消費者權益保護法) and the Anti-unfair Competition Law of the PRC (中華人民共和國反不正當競爭法) and other relevant laws and regulations, so as to effectively safeguard the legitimate rights and interests of customers, such as the right to know and the right to choose.
+To enhance the transparency in customer services, the Company fully discloses information about its operations, products, services, etc., explicitly agrees on the structure of the transaction in the contract and actively issues alerts of potential risks to provide adequate protection of borrowing customers' rights to know and decide.

+By establishing smooth and effective communication channels, the Company continues to strengthen positive interaction with customers, constantly improves risk management system for transactions with customers and made product risk disclosure at the Company's official website, business premises and contract signing to improves customers' risk prevention awareness and risk prevention ability.
+We served a total of 24 customers with a 100% customer satisfaction, and no customer filed any complaint in 2024.